A magazine of martial and movement arts, with a focus on the internal style of Tai Chi Chuan

 Even so, he does begin with a fairly standard account that includes the Yellow Emperor, Hua To’s Five Animal Frolics, and Damo’s (Bodhidharma) contribution of the two classics, Sinew Changing and Marrow Washing, and the eighteen original postures of Shaolin kung fu.
 Then the account becomes more interesting.
 Jumping ahead several centuries, Li mentions a head Shaolin monk, Jueyuan, who, he says, further developed Damo’s eighteen postures into seventy-two techniques.
 Finding these insufficient, Jueyuan invited an apparently famous martial artist named Bai Yufeng to come to the temple to combine his martial art with that of Shaolin.
 With the Five Animal Frolics mixed in, Bai produced more than a hundred and seventy-two techniques, which were divided into five major styles: dragon, tiger, leopard, snake, and crane.

 But this is a Tai Chi manual, and here Li moves quickly to Chang San Feng and his creation of Long Boxing, also called Wudang Boxing after the mountains where Chang lived.
 Most Tai Chi folks know the general outline that follows, which lineage includes Wang Zong and ending at Chen Zhoutong.
 But Li isn’t content to follow this easy path in such a straightforward way.
 Instead, he offers five alternate versions.
+(See the review of Taiji Boxing Explained by Yao Fuchun and Jiang Rongqiao for a similar but earlier take on these same five alternate origin stories.)

 The first considers Xu Xuanping.
 No date of his life is given, but his description sounds a lot like Chang San Feng except that he lived at Mt.
 Chengyang.
 Xu developed a thirty-seven posture Tai Chi style that did not rely on a set pattern to be followed but that did rely on the now classic Thirteen Postures of Ward Off, Roll Back, Press, Push, Pluck, Split, Elbow Strike, and Shoulder Strike.
 Five pieces of writing that Li seems to ascribe to Xu follow the brief bio of Xu’s life.
 These are clearly versions of the standard Tai Chi Classics.